bamos/snowglobe/README.md

   The service can be started immediately with `sudo systemctl start` and run on boot with `sudo systemctl enable`.

-# Adding JavaScript tags to your webpages.
+# Adding JavaScript tags to your webpages
-Next, ensure that the collector and enricher are properly configured and started by opening `index.html` on the server.
+Next, ensure that the collector and enricher are properly configured and started by opening `sample/index.html` on the server.
-`events.tsv` should now contain the tab separated event.
+`data/events.tsv` should now contain the tab separated event.

 Next, copy and paste the following code to your webpage's templates to send events on the pages you wish to track,